-Government options for reducing student loans
+Government options for reducing student loan debt

 Before we talk about the private companies professing to help you wipe out student loan debt, let’s start with the official debt relief options offered by the government.